LokiMetaSmith/NASA-COG/elec/Control Board/Control_1v1/FactoryTest/README.md

 With the power outlet off,
 Connect the +12VIn power at J11, the RED connector.
 Connect the  +24VIn power at J12.
 Connect SSR simulator LEDS at  SSR1, SSR2, SSR3.
-???
-Do not connect the Stack power supply at J10 ( or J27) at this time. ???
+Connect the Stack power supply at J10 ( or J27) at this time.

 Apply power by switching on the AC power strip.
 **Test ID7:** Note current in table on the +12VIn supply current monitor for excessive, above 100 mA.
 THIS NUMBER WILL NEED TO BE CHECKED WITH DUE's THAT HAVE NEVER BEEN PROGRAMED.